Milwaukee County Zoo: Adventure Africa

 In the spring of 2019 and the summer of 2020, respectively, Adventure Africa phases 1 and 2 opened.

 The first phase was a new home for African bush elephants and seven other animal species, four of which were transferred from their old exhibits.
 The new Elephant Care Center acts as both an indoor shelter and a recreation and training facility for the elephants, as well as a space for zoo classes and events.
 The elephants also have access to a 1.6 acre outdoor habitat with various enrichment opportunities, including a large watering hole and enrichment feeding walls.
 Heaters placed throughout the yard allow the elephants to utilize the space during colder weather.
 Impala Plains is one of two mixed exhibits in Adventure Africa; it contains impalas, ostriches, and grey crowned cranes.
 Another exhibit, the African forest, is home to eastern bongos and crested guineafowl.

 The second phase was a new hippo enclosure called the hippo haven, which has education boards around the exhibit, and an underwater viewing for their Hippopotamuses.

 Adventure Africa phase 3 is to be the final phase to the adventure Africa master plan, and it is to include a new exhibit that will have a conversion to the old elephant and current rhino habitats, and turn them it into a new space for the zoo's black rhinoceroses and the new Scimitar horned oryx.

 Otter Passage

 In Spring 2018, the otter passage opened alongside the new West Entrance.
 It is home to a group of river otters in a large exhibit with two pools for underwater viewing.
 It operates much like the Taylor Family Humboldt Penguin Pool in that visitors can choose one of multiple entrances to optionally experience an introduction to the exhibit.

 Otto Borchert Family Special Exhibits Gallery

 This building is dedicated to special or traveling exhibits.
+These special exhibits include: